 Jumping has been our hardest behavior to curb for Penny.
 She is a big dog and is very strong.
 Coupled with the fact that my youngest child just turned 2 has been rough from time to time because Penny doesn’t understand her size.

 If she barks I know she REALLY needs to go outside or she is really mad to be in her kennel.
-From time to time she will bark in her kennel for 10 seconds to remind us she wants out, but by no means is barking an issue we have found with her.
+From time to time, she will bark in her kennel for 10 seconds to remind us she wants out, but by no means is barking in excess.

-We take Penny to be groomed, where we have them do the whole nine yards, including cutting her hair.
+We take Penny to be groomed where we have them do the whole nine yards, including cutting her hair.
 Between the grooming sessions we also do a few things to take care of her at home.

 - Brush – My friend Chrissy shared about this brush and I ended up ordering it and LOVING it.
 It is important that you brush their hair so they don’t get matted between groomings.
 The more often you brush your Bernedoodle, the more used to it they will get so they handle it better.

-- Toy for cleaning teeth – we try to brush Pennys teeth, but also have opted to use this toy with toothpaste.
+- Toy for cleaning teeth – We try to brush Pennys teeth, but also have opted to use this toy with toothpaste.

 - Greenies Bones – We also give Penny Greenies bones every few days which helps keep her breath fresh and her teeth clean.

-- Shampoo – although we get Penny groomed it is great to bathe your Bernedoodle at home from time to time.
+- Shampoo – Although we get Penny groomed it is great to bathe your Bernedoodle at home from time to time.
 Using this shampoo is great, this shower scrubber and head is SUPER helpful.

-- Paw Cleaner – this has been one of my favorite purchases with Penny.
+- Paw Cleaner – This has been one of my favorite purchases with Penny.
 You fill it with water and clean their paws when they come in when it is muddy.
 We keep it by the back door for stormy days and it has been so helpful!